wdouglascampbell/gettext_au3/README.txt

 This rule imples:
 * Never ever use line continuation inside the argument of gettext.
 Use variables and separate gettext lines instead.
 * Never ever use variables inside the argument of gettext.
-If you need variables, use e.g.
+If you need variables, do it this way:
 StringFormat(gettext("My name is %s and I live in %s."), $sName, $sCity)
 * Never ever use String concatenation inside the argument of gettext.
 If you are composing long messages, do it like this:
 MsgBox(..., ..., gettext("Translatable Part 1") & @CRLF & gettext("Translatable Part 2"))
+* Always use double quotes to delimit the string literal of the gettext argument.
+Strings in single quotes will be silently discarded by xgettext.
+* Do not attempt to use double double quotes from inside the gettext argument.
+The *only* method is this:
+'''
+MsgBox(64, $apptitle, StringFormat(gettext("gettext_au3_language_select_ui() has returned %s%s%s."), '"', $gettext_au3_lang, '"'))
+'''
+* Single quotes *inside* the double quoted gettext argument are o.k. though, e.g.
+'''
+MsgBox(64, $apptitle, StringFormat(gettext("gettext_au3_language_select_ui() has returned '%s'."), $gettext_au3_lang))
+'''

 ### Include the Runtime Library